bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/fan2.md

-# How to use the Fan 2 header in toolhead in Klipper
+# How to use the toolhead fan 2 header in Klipper

 Information thanks to weaw on Qidi discord.